Will Antibodies After COVID-19 Illness Prevent Reinfection?

 He's one of many scientists on a quest for answers.
 And the pieces are starting to fall into place.

 Antibodies, which are proteins found in the blood as part of the body's immune response to infection, are a sign that people could be developing immunity.
-But they are by no means a guarantee they will be protected for life – or even for a year.
+But antibodies are by no means a guarantee a person will be protected for life — or even for a year.

-Shaman has been studying four other coronaviruses that cause the common cold.
+Shaman has been studying four coronaviruses that cause the common cold.
 "They're very common and so people seem to get them quite often," Shaman says.
 Ninety percent of people develop antibodies to those viruses, at least in passing, but "our evidence is those antibodies are not conferring protection."

-That may simply because colds are relatively mild, so the immune system doesn't mount a full-blown response, suggests Dr. Stanley Perlman, a pediatrician who studies immunology and microbiology at the University of Iowa.
+That may be simply because colds are relatively mild, so the immune system doesn't mount a full-blown response, suggests Stanley Perlman, a pediatrician who studies immunology and microbiology at the University of Iowa.
 "That's why people get colds over and over again," he says.
 "It doesn't really tickle the immune response that much."

 He's studied one of the most severe coronaviruses, the one that causes SARS, and he's found that the degree of immunity depended on the severity of the disease.
 Sicker people remained immune for much longer, in some cases many years.